 They key entries here are the Destination and Source fields.
 This particular example sets the client.identify (in the Destination field) to regsub(req.http.Fastly-Client-IP, "\.\d+\$", "") (in the Source field), which is setting the stickyness to be based on the first three octets of an IP address (e.g., 192.168.0.1 becomes 192.168.0).
 In practice, this roughly maps everyone from a particular netblock to the same server.
-The assumption here is that everyone from a particular company will be in the same netblock and this will

-(e.g., HR software or a ticketing system) then this technique may help because the company's data will already be loaded.
+The assumption here is that everyone from a particular company will be in the same netblock and this will likely put everyone from the same company on the same server.
+If your service is very company oriented (e.g., HR software or a ticketing system) then this technique may help because the company's data will already be loaded.